ncsa/Delta_doc/docs/source/prog_env/index.rst

 CUDA
 -------------------------

-Cuda compilers (nvcc) are included in the cuda module which is loaded by default under modtree/gpu.
-For the cuda fortran compiler and other Nvidia development tools, load the "nvhpc" module.
+CUDA compilers (NVCC) are included in the CUDA module which is loaded by default under modtree/gpu.
+For the CUDA Fortran compiler and other NVIDIA development tools, load the "nvhpc" module.

 | **nv* commands when nvhpc is loaded:**
 .. code-block::